Billy at reunion

 In late March 2007, we boarded Lufthansa in Atlanta for our much anticipated visit to Berlin.
 Only one of my students had ever traveled outside the USA.
 We presented three concerts and were treated royally while in Berlin.
 We visited many sights in the city and surrounding area including parts of the Berlin Wall still standing.
 We also attend a performance of the Staatsoper Berlin and two concerts at the world famous Phiharmonie Hall where I met the famous conductor Pierre Boulez.
 We returned home after a ten-day visit with many memories.
 When I see the former students who performed in Berlin, we agree that all our lives were changed by the experience.

 As a result of our performances in Berlin, The Kennedy Center in Washington, D. C. invited my orchestra to perform at their Millennium Stage.
 Our April 2009 performance was broadcast live over the Internet.
-The concert is archived at Kennedy Center.
-If you like, you can view our concert from The Kennedy Center archives here.

 During the last five years of my teaching and conducting career, I was fortunate to have developed many friendships with people from around the world.